luchob/oauth2-passwordgrant-example/README.md

 * Navigate to the project root, e.g. `springboot-oauth2-example`
 * Execute `gradlew eclipse`
 * Open your Eclipse IDE and import the projects as existing Java projects

-# Conclusion

-This implementation idea does not seem to be suitable for production environments because:

-* The end point for token generation should be protected with basic authentication which is not the case currently;
-* It seems that this leads to a situation in which the token check endpoint should be left unprotected.
-Currently I'm not sure if this is an issue or not;
-* RemoteTokenServices for checking the access tokens won't work with unprotected token check endpoint;